PBJ Nursing Home Staffing Dashboard

 How PBJ Data Reveals Chronic Understaffing: The Seagate Case

-In September, a Brooklyn nursing home made national headlines after the violent death of an 89-year-old Holocaust survivor.
+In September 2025, a Brooklyn nursing home made national headlines after the violent death of an 89-year-old Holocaust survivor.
 Federal records point to a deeper problem: Seagate Rehabilitation and Nursing Center has been marked by chronic understaffing—one of thousands of U.S. nursing homes with similar conditions.
-In the 1,279 days since New York implemented a 3.50 HPRD minimum, Seagate has fallen below the threshold every single day, according to CMS Payroll-Based Journal (PBJ) data.
+Since New York’s staffing standard took effect, Seagate has fallen below the 3.50 HPRD threshold on every reported PBJ day reviewed, according to CMS Payroll-Based Journal (PBJ) data.

 Seagate reported below 3.50 nursing hours per resident day on every reported PBJ day reviewed, according to PBJ records.